msnizami/Cognitive-Learning-with-XAI/README.md

 ## Toward Enhanced Cognitive Learning with Explainable AI (CL-XAI)

 Welcome to the GitHub repository for CL-XAI, an interactive game designed to enhance cognitive learning through domain-agnostic combinatorial tasks.
 The game is deployed on our web server, and you can access it [here](http://85.235.144.146:8888/index.html).
+The open source code is availabel at the following GiHub repository [ExpGame](https://github.com/msnizami/ExpGame).

 ### Overview